Chief-Beast/Elk-Stack/Elk Readme.md

 Load balancing makes sure that the application will be highly available, in addition to restricting inbound access to the network.
 The load balancer makes sure that incoming traffic will be shared by both vulnerable web servers.
 Access controls will ensure that only authorized users will be able to connect in the first place.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VM's on the network and system, watch system metrics, CPU usage, attempted SSH logins, sudo escalation failures and more.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file systems of the VM's on the network and system.

+-Filebeat monitors log files, collects log events, then forwards them to Elasticsearch or Logstash.
+- Metricbeat records metrics from the system and services running on the server.

 The configuration details of each machine may be found below.